 A student may appeal that the notation “expelled” be expunged from the transcript through a direct appeal to the President of the University after a minimum of five years from the date of expulsion.

-Students may, within 15 working days, appeal orders requiring withdrawal from a course, for restitution, probation, or suspension from a facility for non-academic reasons, in writing to the Student Discipline Appeal Committee, via the Director, Student Development and Services, on the following grounds:
+Students may, within 15 working days, appeal orders requiring withdrawal from a course, for restitution, probation, or suspension from a facility for non-academic reasons, in writing to the Student Discipline Appeal Committee, via the Assistant Vice-President, Students, on the following grounds:

 - To determine the decision was conducted fairly in light of new information or other relevant facts not known at the time of the original decision;

 - To determine that the decision was based on substantial information and that the Code of Student Rights and Responsibilities was violated;

 - To determine whether the sanctions imposed were appropriate.